oaniewiarowski/FenicsMembranesCMAME/README.md

 and also
 https://fenics.readthedocs.io/projects/containers/en/latest/introduction.html

-To generate the graphs, you will need to have installed matplotlib and pandas
+To generate the plots, you will need to have installed matplotlib and pandas

 Some visualizations were made externally using Paraview www.paraview.org